It’s story time!

 Stories are, perhaps, the best way to teach life lessons to children.
 You can teach them the values and morals without being preachy.

-During the story time at home, come up with some short stories for kids with morals to enjoy the story line while also learning a lesson or two.
+During the story time at home, come up with some short moral stories for kids to enjoy the story line while also learning a lesson or two.

 MomJunction has compiled such interesting stories, which you may use the next time your child asks for a story.

 The classics are the best.
 These are short stories we have heard more than once, and even told more than once.
 But we like listening to these stories and telling them to our kids and anyone who is willing to listen!